kputnam/stupidedi/doc/Generating.md

 repeated, simple).
 This information allows `Builder::BuilderDsl` to raise a [`ParseError`][12] on the following conditions:

-Generating a composite element instead of a simple or repeated element
+Generating a composite element instead of a simple or repeated element:

     b.NM1(b.composite(nil, "B"), nil)
       #=> NM101 is a simple element (Stupidedi::Exceptions::ParseError)

-Generating a simple element instead of a repeated or composite element
+Generating a simple element instead of a repeated or composite element:

     b.REF(nil, nil, nil, "D")
       #=> REF04 is a composite element (Stupidedi::Exceptions::ParseError)
     b.DMG(nil, nil, nil, nli, "E")